Hurricane Andrew: Louisiana

 On August 26, George H. W. Bush toured devastated areas of Louisiana with Governor Edwin Edwards.
 President Bush remarked, "The destruction from this storm goes beyond anything we have known in recent years," but noted that damage was less severe than in Florida.
 After his visit to Louisiana, President Bush declared only Terrebonne Parish as a disaster area, but later included 34 other parishes under this declaration.
 FEMA initially opened five field offices throughout Louisiana.
 These centers allowed residents to submit applications for aid.
 After Franklin mayor Sam Jones and Congressman Billy Tauzin criticized FEMA for failing to open a field office in Franklin, FEMA promised to do so.
 In the first few days following the storm, Louisiana National Guard members and local residents worked to remove debris such as downed trees, roofing shingles, and torn aluminum siding.
 The state National Guard also dispatched water purification units and tanks with filled potable water.
 About 1,300 National Guardsmen were deployed to southern Louisiana.

 In early September, officials announced that 1,400 mobile homes, homes, and apartments would become available to residents whose dwellings became uninhabitable.
 House Resolution 5620 also included disaster aid to the state of Louisiana.
 In early December, the Small Business Administration (SBA) approved $33.2 million worth of low-interest loans for repairs to homes and businesses.
 By then, FEMA had received about 43,600 applications for aid, while approving $35.9 million in grants to over 18,000 households that were ineligible for loans from the SBA or were uninsured.
 In addition to the mobile homes already provided, FEMA spent $22.6 million on disaster housing.

+Retirement

+Due to the hurricane's impact and damage, the World Meteorological Organization retired the name Andrew from its rotating Atlantic hurricane name lists in the spring of 1993, and it will never again be used for another Atlantic hurricane.
+It was replaced with Alex for the 1998 season.